r3start-23-24/pros-test-1/README.md

 # pros-test-1

-Testing the use of PROS with git for source control and collaboration
+The full codebase for the team 13765X MTS_R3START for the 2023-2024 VRC season Over Under.

-Includes a gui auton selector as well as gifs on screen.
+Includes an imported gui auton selector.

-ADD CREDIT
+Includes autonomous functions to simplify programming, utilises threading to allow catapult control, has logarithmic drivetrain control, and contains logic for a "shift" button.

-Includes autonomous functions to simplify programming, and utilises threading to allow catapult control.
+LemLib is used for odometry and PIDs.

-Season over :)
+ARCHIVED: This now simply exists as a matter of help for any new teams looking for a basic example of how PROS can be used for VRC programming.